 During the winter season, the heart of Ocean City moves away from the Boardwalk and over to the Community Center Complex.
 The community center houses the library, an arts center, a senior center, a historical museum and an aquatic and fitness center.
 All of them are teeming with family-friendly winter activities.

-9. Visit the Ocean City Free Public Library
+9. Enjoy Events at the Ocean City Free Public Library

 The free public library has events and activities scheduled year-round.
 It doesn’t take a break during the winter.
 The library is open seven days a week, from 9 a.m. to 9 p.m. on weekdays and until 5 p.m. on the weekends.

 Among the events scheduled at the library during the winter are cooking classes.
-For example, last year, in honor of National Croissant Day, on January 30, the library held two croissant baking classes.
+In previous years, the library held croissant baking classes in honor of National Croissant Day.

 Films aren’t the only entertainment at the library this winter, though.
-Several musicians will also perform throughout the season.
+Several musicians have even come to perform throughout the season.

 10. Go to the Ocean City Arts Center